INMerge Innovation Summit: Speakers

 Speakers at the 2025 summit included Ed Catmull, co-founder of Pixar and former president of Walt Disney Animation Studios; Marc Randolph, co-founder and first chief executive officer of Netflix; and Zack Kass, former head of go to market at OpenAI.
 Academic participants included Hal Gregersen of the MIT Leadership Center and Tarun Khanna of Harvard Business School.

-Regional Activities
+Regional activities

-In addition to the main event in Baku, INMerge holds regional roadshows and startup events in countries such as Kazakhstan and Uzbekistan.
-These side events include pitch competitions and networking sessions with local innovation centers.
+In addition to the main event in Baku, INMerge holds regional roadshows and startup events in countries such as Turkey Kazakhstan and Uzbekistan.
+These side events include pitch competitions and networking sessions with local innovation centers such as in Georgia.
+In 2026 the event took place for the first time in Europe in Berlin, Germany.